 Pricing is everything.
 The days of listing 15% above market and waiting for a bidding war are gone.
 Homes that are priced correctly from day one sell within 30–40 days.
 Homes that are overpriced sit for 90+ days, go through one or two price reductions, and end up selling for less than they would have if they'd been priced right from the start.
 I see it constantly.

-Expect 55–65 days on market.
-That's the current average.
+Pace is picking up.
+The average is currently 77 days, though the median is just 56 — meaning well-priced homes sell significantly faster than the average suggests.
+That's about three weeks faster than a year ago.
 If you need to sell in two weeks, that's a different conversation — but for most sellers, setting realistic timeline expectations prevents a lot of stress.
 A properly prepared, properly priced home in a good area will move faster than average.

 Preparation pays off.
 Buyers have options right now.
 They're comparing your home to five or six others.
 Homes that show well — clean, decluttered, minor repairs handled — sell faster and for more money than homes that don't.
 Check out our staging tips for specifics.